dolphindb/release/1.00/README.md

     * Apply functions `pivotby`, `contextby`, `groupby`, `semgentby` or `cutpoints` on the string column or array.
 * Lingpro adds parameter verification, otherwise illegal parameters may cause crash. (**1.00.10**)
 * Fixed a bug of function `loadText`: when format is specified for nanotimestamp data type, a parsing error will occur. (**1.00.11**)
-* Fixed an issue of inserting duplicate keys to a keyed table. (**1.00.12**)
+* Fixed the problem of duplicate key values when appending data to a keyed table. (**1.00.12**)
-* Fixed a crashing bug of calling functions over a symbol-typed grouping column in SQL statements with 4 or more grouping columns.  (**1.00.12**)
-* Fixed the false reporting of nonexistent table upon querying an empty dimension table when it is recreated after dropping it. (**1.00.12**)
-* Fixed a bug of string vector ingestion, which affects the use of aggregate function (e.g. last) over string or symbol columns in SQL statements with context-by clause. (**1.00.12**)
+* Fixed the problem that when applying function `iif` on SYMBOL columns in SQL statements, the server will crash. (**1.00.12**)
+* Fixed the problem that when a dimension table is deleted and then recreated, querying the table before the table is populated with data will throw an exception that the table does not exist. (**1.00.12**)
+* Fixed a bug: the system throws an exception about inconsistent column lengths when conducting aggregation on a SYMBOL column or a STRING column with a context by clause. (**1.00.12**)
+* Fix the bug that parameter `hash` of function `subscribeTable` does not work. (**1.00.13**)
+* Fix the bug of calling function `std` in the time series aggregation engine, which returns 0 instead of null when all values are the same. (**1.00.13**)
+* Fixed a bug where deserializing a partial application could cause the system to crash. (**1.00.13**)